top of page

 I used to be a physical handicap for a year (2022-2023).
 I found out that people were more considerate when I used a cane than when I complained about sound sensitivity.
 We can deduce that there are disabilities that matter more and matter less.
 Mental illness may matter less and even be condemned.

-I even sent these former neighbors a letter, saying I am extremely sensitive to noise.
-I only received antipathy from them, as if it was my fault that I was born with it.
+I only received antipathy from my former neighbors, as if it was my fault that I was born with it.
 But in a sense, "it is", only because it's not their problem, is it?
 The education system may not teach us enough about the importance of social responsibility, and that's how many people may grow up: Many of them may care only if they risk violating the law.
 And yet, the freedom that the law gives is better than considering other people, at least in the eyes of some people.
 It's only because the risk of being sent to jail or involved with the police is more severe than the agony of a neighbor with a special need for less noise.

 My development in the shadow of all the shouts I heard and absorbed from the outside world, shaped me to be a depressed, anxious, and melancholic person, struggling against the temptation of misanthropy.